mohamedSabry0/inqezWallet/README.md

 ## Features in progress working on <a name="todos"></a>

 - [ ] Improving and refactoring tests for more coverage and expressiveness.
-- [ ] Adding some UX improvements: transitions and/or animations, etc.
-- [ ] Implementing a decent desktop design for the webapp.
-- [ ] Implementing the left side menu to improve the navigability of the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>